Local Admin Accounts Management:

 Local accounts with administrator privileges enable users to carry out software installations, change certain system settings and perform many other tasks without relying on help desk technicians and system administrators.
 When local administrator rights are removed, striking a balance between security and productivity becomes critical.
 This is where endpoint privilege management solutions come into the picture.

 Endpoint privilege management basically relates to removing local administrator rights on Windows endpoints and elevating applications for standard users.
-The most important aspect here is that the privileges are NOT elevated for users; only the applications and processes are run with privileges.
+The most important aspect here is that the privileges are NOT elevated for users; only the applications and processes are run with admin privileges.
 Users will always remain standard users.

 Local admin rights removal goes together with application control

 While removing the local administrator rights forms just one part of the process, the other part relates to establishing a policy-based application control process.
 Administrators should be able to define and control which applications/processes can be run by standard users.
-This, in turn, leads to whitelisting trusted applications and preventing unapproved and malicious applications.
-This empowers standard users to seamlessly run approved applications (that would normally require admin rights) whenever needed.
+This, in turn, leads to allowlisting trusted applications and restricting users from running unapproved and malicious applications through blocklisting.

 There may be occasions when specific users would require broader privilege.
 There may be contingencies that would mandate full access to certain users.
 There should be provision for granting a time-limited, fully controlled, and comprehensively audited temporary administrator access on a need basis.
 Such access should be controlled by a well-defined workflow, which would take care of automatically revoking the access.